StreamBoat/sb-localforage/README.md

-core-localstorage
+sb-localforage
 =================

-See the [component landing page](http://polymer-project.org/docs/elements/core-elements.html#core-localstorage) for more information.
+See the [component page](http://streamboat.github.io/polymer-localforage-sb) for more information.

+This is a conversion of Polymer/core-localstorage to use mozilla/localForage.